 Mid July - Positive attitudes to growing older/positive representation of older people

 This topic will include how to support older workers and ensuring that work is fulfilling, but also linking the discussion to representation and combatting stereotypes.

 The following are the subjects the APPG for Ageing and Older People discussed in recent meetings.
-Minutes can also be downloaded below.

 Annual General Meeting (October 2016)